 - Unexplained fainting spells, stroke, or mini strokes.

 - A family history of or existing heart disease.
 Heart rhythm problems are common among people with heart disease, but many people may not have clear symptoms and may even have a normal ECG.
-Finding a heart problem early
+Finding a heart rhythm problem early

 can help prevent other complications.